certik/fortran90.org/_sources/src/rosetta.txt

       are private or public (in Python this only works for implicit imports)
     * Symbols that are public don't pollute the global namespace, but need to be explicitly imported from the module in order to use them
+    * Importing a symbol into a module becomes part of that module and can then be imported from other modules
     * One can use explicit or implicit imports (explicit imports are recommended)